What is the European Waste List code?

 Absolute non-hazardous codes

-This type of waste is classified as non-hazardous and no further assessment is required.
+This type of industrial waste is classified as non-hazardous and no further assessment is required.

 Absolute hazardous codes